Brian De Palma: 1980–1996: Established career

+1998–present: Career slump

 De Palma's work after Mission: Impossible has been less well received.
 His ensuing films Snake Eyes (1998), Mission to Mars (2000), and Femme Fatale (2002) all failed at the box office and received generally poor reviews, though Femme Fatale has since been revived in the eyes of many film critics and became a cult classic.
 His 2006 adaptation of The Black Dahlia was also unsuccessful and is currently the last movie De Palma has directed with backing from Hollywood.

 A political controversy erupted over the portrayal of US soldiers in De Palma's 2007 film Redacted.
-Loosely based on the 2006 Mahmudiyah killings by American soldiers in Iraq, the film echoes themes that appeared in De Palma's Vietnam War film, Casualties of War (1989).
+Loosely based on the 2006 Mahmudiyah killings by American soldiers in Iraq, the film echoes themes that appeared in Casualties of War.
 Redacted received a limited release in the United States and grossed less than $1 million against a $5 million budget.

-2010s

-De Palma's output has slowed since the release of Redacted.
+De Palma's output has slowed since the release of Redacted, with subsequent projects often falling into development hell, due mostly to creative differences.
 In 2012, his film Passion starring Rachel McAdams and Noomi Rapace was selected to compete for the Golden Lion at the 69th Venice International Film Festival but received mixed reviews and was financially unsuccessful.

-De Palma's next project was the 2019 thriller Domino.
+De Palma's next project was the thriller Domino (2019), released two years after the film began production.
 It received generally negative reviews and was released direct-to-VOD in the United States, grossing less than half a million dollars internationally.
-De Palma has also expressed dissatisfaction with both the production of the film and the final product.
+De Palma has also expressed dissatisfaction with both the production of the film and the final result; "I never experienced such a horrible movie set."

-Trademarks and style

-Themes
+In 2018, De Palma published his debut novel in France, Les serpents sont-ils nécessaires?
+(English translation: Are Snakes Necessary?), co-written with Susan Lehman.
+It was published in the U.S. in 2020.
+De Palma and Lehman also wrote a second book, currently unpublished, called Terry, based on one of De Palma's passion projects about a French film production making an adaptation of Thérèse Raquin.

+It was announced in 2018 that De Palma would write and direct a horror film titled Predator, inspired by the Harvey Weinstein sexual abuse cases, and would direct Wagner Moura in a film titled Sweet Vengeance, based on two real-life murder cases.
+Filming on the latter was to have begun in early 2019 in Montevideo.
+In a 2020 interview with the Associated Press, De Palma confirmed that Predator was retitled Catch and Kill and added that he was to have started filming in August that same year.

+In September 2024, De Palma revealed to Vulture that he had "one other" undisclosed film he was planning to make, and that he was in the process of trying to cast it.